javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-while-for/article.md

 }
 ```

 For even `i` the `continue` directive stops body execution, passing the control to the next iteration of `for` (with the next number).
+So the `alert` is only called for odd values.

 [smart header="`continue` allows to decrease nesting level"]
 A loop for odd-only values could look like this: